-How will two parties to a transaction divide the economic surplus that it creates?
-This distributional question is a classic economic problem known as the bargaining problem, and it arises in numerous settings.1 To theoretically resolve this problem with a clear prediction boils down to developing a theory of bargaining power.
+How will two parties share an economic surplus?
+This classic distributional question known as the bargaining problem arises in numerous settings.1 To theoretically resolve this problem with a clear prediction boils down to developing a theory of bargaining power.

-The seminal work of Rubinstein (1982) that initiated modern non-cooperative bargaining theory achieves this by explicitly modeling bargaining as a dynamic game, in which disagreement leads to costly delay of payoffs, and it identifies patience as a general source of an individual's bargaining power.
-Greater patience means greater willingness to delay agreement for a better deal, and in recognition of this, the opponent is led to offer (or agree to) a better deal right away.
-The benefit to greater patience extends to incomplete information about time preferences in the sense that it is beneficial to be perceived as more patient (Rubinstein, 1985).2 In looser terms, the basic claim that being more patient or being perceived as more patient confers an advantage in bargaining also appears in consultants' guides to negotiation,3 and it adds a strategic perspective on the positive correlation between individuals' patience and their long-run economic success (see, e.g., Mischel, Shoda, and Rodriguez, 1989; Sunde, Dohmen, Enke, Falk, Huffman, and Meyerheim, 2020).4
+The seminal work of Rubinstein (1982) that initiated modern non-cooperative bargaining theory achieved this by explicitly modeling the dynamic process of bargaining as a game, in which disagreement leads to costly payoff delay, and it identified patience as a general source of an individual's bargaining power.
+Greater patience means greater willingness to delay agreement for a better deal, and in recognition of this, the opponent is led to offering a better deal right away.
+The advantage due to greater patience extends to incomplete information about time preferences in the sense that it is advantageous to be perceived as more patient.2 In looser terms, the basic claim that being more patient or being perceived as more patient confers an advantage in bargaining also appears in consultants' guides to negotiation.3 If true, it would add a strategic perspective on the observed positive correlation between individuals' patience and their long-run economic success (e.g., Mischel, Shoda, and Rodriguez, 1989; Epper, Fehr, Fehr-Duda, Kreiner, Lassen, Leth-Petersen, and Rasmussen, 2020; Sunde, Dohmen, Enke, Falk, Huffman, and Meyerheim, 2021), implying that policy makers concerned with economic inequality may for instance consider regulating opportunities for individual wage bargaining (see the recent work of Biasi and Sarsons, 2022).4